Assessing Omitted Variable Bias when the Controls are Endogenous: Causal Models

 \section{Causal Models}

-In this section we describe four different causal models in which the parameter $\beta_\text{long}$ in equation \eqref{eq:outcome} has a causal interpretation.
-These models are based on three different kinds of identification strategies: Unconfoundedness, difference-in-differences, and instrumental variables.
+While the results in section \ref{sec:MainNewAnalysis} are stated under general conditions, empirical researchers are often interested in assessing sensitivity to omitted variables in causal models.
+In this section, we review how $\beta_\text{long}$ in equation \eqref{eq:outcome} can be interpreted in the context of four specific causal models.
+These models are based on three identification strategies: Unconfoundedness, difference-in-differences, and instrumental variables.
 Here we focus on simple models, but our analysis can be used anytime the causal parameter of interest can be written as the coefficient on a treatment variable in a long regression of the form in equation \eqref{eq:outcome}.